openeuropa/oe_media/README.md

 - [Contributing](#contributing)
 - [Versioning](#versioning)

+## Document media bundle

+Out of the box, the Document media bundle provides the capability to upload a local document or choose a remote URL for the document, whose metadata will be pulled from that remote file (such as file type and size).

+If you are updating from a version before `1.10.0` and you would like to benefit from the remote document capability, all you have to do is:

+* Run the database updates as you normally would
+* Edit the Document media form display and place the `File Type` and `Remote File` fields below the `Name` field.
+The most common order would be:
+  * Name
+  * File Type
+  * File
+  * Remote File

+This will ensure the functionality kicks in.

 ## Known Issues

 * The Daily Motion video URLs in the Remote video bundles need to have the HTTP scheme (not HTTPs).
 * The Daily Motion thumbnail URLs are typically without an extension so the local copy is not usable.
 This is fixed in [#3080666](https://www.drupal.org/project/drupal/issues/3080666) so if your version of Drupal core does not include that commit yet, you can apply the latest patch there.

 ## Development setup